loopsocial/firework_ios_sdk/README.md

 #### SDK Initialization

+`FireworkVideoSDK.initializeSDK()` must be called after the app is launched and before utilizing any Firework components.
+Failing to do so will result in an app crash, ensuring the smooth execution of development tasks.

 `FireworkVideoSDK.initializeSDK` accepts an optional `delegate` parameter that can receive any errors the SDK outputs during setup.
 This delegate can be any class that conforms to the `FireworkVideoSDKDelegate` protocol.
 See example code below that uses  `AppDelegate` to print any errors to console.

 ```swift